J&J CEO Gorsky to step down, company veteran to lead in 2022

 The company also noted that investment in research and development has jumped more than 60% during Gorsky’s tenure to $12 billion last year, with oncology being a focus.

-Shares of J & J slipped 76 cents to $177.81 Friday before markets opened.
-But the stock price has climbed more than 12% so far this year.
+Shares of J & J gained $1.13 in Friday morning trading, climbing to $179.70 while broader indexes also rose slightly.
+The stock price has climbed more than 12% so far this year.